-I grew up in the Philippines, and I have since lived in Paris, New York, Chicago, Washington DC, and Baltimore.
-My friends say my hobby is collecting cookbooks.
+I grew up in the Philippines, and I have since lived in Nairobi, Paris, New York, Chicago, and Washington, DC.
+My hobby is collecting cookbooks.

 Email: tythompson1948@gmail.com